01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 12 – MPs in New Zealand vote to abolish the death penalty.

-23 – USSR detonates the largest ever thermonuclear device – the 50 megaton ‘Tsar’ bomb – in the Arctic Ocean off northern Russia.
-The bomb was meant to be even bigger but there were no planes that could carry it.
+23 – USSR detonates the largest ever thermonuclear device – the 50 megaton ‘Tsar’ bomb (equivalent to 50 million tons of TNT) – in the Arctic Ocean off northern Russia.
+The bomb was meant to be even bigger, but there were no planes that could carry it.
+The test provokes widespread condemnation from around the world.

 24 – Malta becomes independent from Britain.